 In addition to understanding how to navigate the MDL, your attorney can provide other services to you, including:

-- Litigation of your case if a fair settlement is not offered.
-This includes the preparation and delivery of opening and closing arguments, the presentation of evidence, and the examination of witnesses.
+- Litigation of your case if a fair settlement is not offered (including the preparation and delivery of opening and closing arguments, the presentation of evidence, and the examination of witnesses)

 What to Do After Being Diagnosed With an AFFF-Related Condition?

 “Getting diagnosed throws your entire universe in a freefall,” wrote author and filmmaker, Kris Carr, in 2007 about her cancer diagnosis.
 “There’s no sugarcoating it: cancer is a devastating blow, one that takes time to process.”

 If you have been diagnosed with cancer or another serious health condition caused by exposure to firefighting foam, you have a lot on your plate.
 In addition to immediately addressing your physical condition and beginning treatment as well as the mental challenge of processing the reality of your situation, you’re also likely dealing with the financial stress of how you’re going to continue to work and pay the bills.

 Here are some tips on what to do after being diagnosed to provide yourself with as much inner peace as possible while protecting your right to compensation from the company that was responsible for manufacturing the product that caused your illness.